josecaneira/aks-lab/tcpdump_daemonset/README.md

   - Added a storageClass with retain on reclaimPolicy to avoid patching PV manually.
 Thank you Ioan Corcodel for the idea from his work https://github.com/ioanc/k8s-network-troubleshooting/blob/master/daemonSet-tcpdump-pvc.yaml
   - Added support to filter by HOST, if HST variable is set it will be used to filter the tcpdump with "host" option, SRC and DST variables will be ignored;
   - Improved logic so that IFs aren't required to handle the INT variable per each tcpdump command.
 Default interface will be "any".
+* 09/06/2025:
+  - Added variable CUS to allow custom tcpdump queries, if this variable is set all other variables will be ignored.
+This allows for more complex queries to be used;
+  - Increased pod memory limit to 1Gi, since pod was being OOM killend on the tcpdump installation fase.

 TODO: Implement a "restricted" mode to only collect certain packages types.
 Other suggestions and/or feedback is welcomed.